 - Make sure your browser is allowing pop-ups.

 - Other software

-- the appearance of the user interface deviates from the screenshots shown in the ECB user guides;
+- the appearance of the user interface differs from the screenshots shown in the ECB user guides

 - the window for uploading attachments does not open.